 When a page ranks highly for a wide range of different search queries, then that might be a sign that it is spam, and its rankings may be negatively adjusted.

 This patent application provides an exception, which is whether or not that page might be considered an “authoritative document.”
 An authoritative document might be (1) a government document, (2) a document associated with a web directory, or (3) a document that has maintained at least a threshold rank over time.
-The historical data patent and the original query analysis patent did mention how Google might make some exceptions for authoritative documents in some parts of the description for those patents related to link based criteria and aspects of ranking history that might be analyzed, it wasn’t mentioned in the query-based factors or in the actual claims of those patents.
+The historical data patent and the original query analysis patent did mention how Google might make some exceptions for authoritative documents in some parts of the description for those patents related to link based criteria and aspects of ranking history that might be analyzed, it wasn’t mentioned in the query-based factors or the actual claims of those patents.

-If you read through the descriptions of these new patent applications, those descriptions cover a much wider range of topics than the claims associated with them, and are very similar to the descriptions in the Historical Data patent.
+If you read through the descriptions of these new patent applications, those descriptions cover a much wider range of topics than the claims associated with them and are very similar to the descriptions in the Historical Data patent.

 There are a lot of interesting things in the descriptions, like the idea that if a page rises too quickly in search rankings over time that it might be demoted somewhat in those rankings.
-But the important part of these patent applications are the claims sections, which focus much more narrowly on specific aspects of query-based analysis of search results and pages.
+But the important part of these patent applications is the claims sections, which focus much more narrowly on specific aspects of the query-based analysis of search results and pages.

-The claims in this group of newly published patent applications discuss how how some topics might quickly become popular, and how pages in search results for popular search terms (or similar search terms) within those topics might be boosted in search results for those topics.
+The claims in this group of newly published patent applications discuss how some topics might quickly become popular, and how pages in search results for popular search terms (or similar search terms) within those topics might be boosted in search results for those topics.

 They tell us that pages that are being accessed longer and selected more frequently for specific queries from one time period to another might be boosted in results as well.
-A couple of the other patent applications include the terms freshness and staleness related to increasing frequencies of access time and selections of specific pages, and tell us that in some cases newer and fresher pages might seem to be preferred by searchers, and in other cases older and staler pages might be better results, and either type of result may also be boosted as appropriate.
+A couple of the other patent applications include the terms freshness and staleness related to increasing frequencies of access time and selections of specific pages and tell us that in some cases newer and fresher pages might seem to be preferred by searchers, and in other cases, older and staler pages might be better results, and either type of result may also be boosted as appropriate.

-Of course, these are only patents and patent applications, and it’s possible that Google might be doing something somewhat different than what is described within the claims of these documents.
+Of course, these are only patents and patent applications, and Google might be doing something somewhat different than what is described within the claims of these documents.
 But it’s worth spending some time thinking about how Google might be analyzing search results for queries performed at their search engine, and how it might influence what searchers see when they perform a search.